 Aims and scope

-BMJ Open Ophthalmology is an open access journal published by BMJ.
-The journal publishes high-quality peer-reviewed articles on basic, translational and clinical science covering all aspects of ophthalmology and vision science.
+BMJ Open Ophthalmology is the online-only, open access companion to British Journal of Ophthalmology.
+The journal publishes high quality, peer-reviewed articles on basic, translational and clinical science, covering all aspects of ophthalmology and vision science.

 - Publish a broad range of articles of particular clinical, scientific, educational or surgical value on a rapid publication schedule